 - Screw Caps: Metal closures can come in screw cap varieties to secure contents while providing an intuitive method of opening.

-- Flip-Top Caps: Metal closures can come in flip-top variants to provide an easier way to open and apply products while remaining a durable defence against the elements.
+- Flip-Top Caps: Metal closures can come in flip-top variants to make it easier to open and apply products while remaining a durable defence against the elements.

 The Use of Plastic in Bottle Closures

-Plastic bottle closures are some of the most widely used due to their low density and ease of manufacture – making them easy to mass-produce while remaining cost-effective.
-They are also lightweight to save money in bulk shipping costs.
+Plastic closures for plastic bottles are among the most widely used due to their low density and ease of manufacture, making them cost-effective and easy to mass-produce.
+They are also lightweight, saving money on bulk shipping costs.

 Most plastic bottle caps are also designed to be highly reusable and recyclable, making them ideal for sustainable businesses.